Essential Guide to Employee Gifting and Celebrations

 If you’re drawing a blank on ways to celebrate your company’s anniversary, we have a few ideas to get you started:

-Host an intimate event to recognise your people
+Host an intimate event to recognize your people

-If you want to really help tie your employees’ contributions to your company’s purpose, organise an event where the focus is on recognising your employees’ successes.
+If you want to really help tie your employees’ contributions to your company’s purpose, organize an event where the focus is on recognizing your employees’ successes.
 This is something you can do in person or remotely.
 Create a video with footage and pictures of your team throughout the years, present years-of-service awards, and send out unique, personal profiles of each employee.

 You can make things extra memorable by creating a time capsule filled with employee pictures and notes that you can open on your next significant anniversary.